 The warm weather has officially come to an end, which means it’s time to say “see you next year” to beach days, ball games and thankfully, mosquitoes.
 It is commonly thought that all mosquitoes die off when the temperature drops, but if that were the case, there would be no mosquitoes come spring!
 If only, right?
-So if they don’t die, where exactly do they go?
+So if they don’t die, where exactly do mosquitoes go during the winter?
 Well, read on to find out!

 Mosquitoes go through four different developmental stages during their lifespans.
 Of course, they start out as eggs.
 Adult female mosquitoes lay their eggs either on the surface of water or in damp soil that will be flooded with water.
 Species, temperature and availability of water determine how long they will take to hatch, but they usually hatch between 24 and 48 hours after being laid.
 Eggs can survive a few months in dry conditions before hatching if need be.
 The eggs will not hatch if there is no water because mosquitoes require water in order to develop into adults.
 Eggs hatch into larvae, which are commonly called “wrigglers.”
 Larvae feed on microorganisms, and after molting three times, they become pupae.
 Pupae, also called “tumblers,” still live in the water but no longer feed.
 Between two days and one week after becoming pupae, they will molt into adults.
 Adult mosquitoes will fly away to find food, males looking for plant nectar and females looking for blood.
 For most species, female mosquitoes need blood in order to lay eggs.
 Once they have a blood meal, they look for some water in which to lay their eggs, beginning the cycle all over again.